gvwilson/sensibleadventures/nardica/nardica.md

 as the drone that Iffy had seen earlier buzzed lower to circle over his head.
 He spread his hands as if to say,
 "Who, me?"
-He glanced toward the entrance at the sound of boots and angry shouts.
+then glanced toward the entrance at the sound of boots and angry shouts.
-Marines were pushing their way through the crowd, visors down and shock sticks in their hands, their exoskeletons clanking in time.
+A squad of Marines were clanking their way through the crowd, visors down and shock sticks in their hands.

-The dark man raised a hand into the air and clenched it to make a fist.
-Without any more sign than that, the lights nearby flickered and died.
-The video carpet that Iffy was hiding behind flared blue-white and went dark.
-And the drone hovering above them clattered to the floor, its core and engines fried by the electromagnetic pulse.
+"Citizens!
+Remain where you are!
+And try Volkov's---there's nothing hotter this side of the Cairo Crater!"
+The drone jinked sideways to dodge a thrown scrap of bamboo.
+Something clanged off a Marine's exoskeleton as someone in the crowd shouted,
+"Where's your warrant!"
+Other voices took up the cry.

-As Iffy pulled the video carpet aside and hurried toward her aunt, the dark man turned to her and said,
+Iffy pulled the video carpet aside and ran toward Aunt Naggie as the dark man turned back to her.
-"Start where you are,
-use what you have,
-do what you can."
-Still smiling,
-he placed his hand against his temple.
-As Aunt Naggie shrieked "no!" he clenched it into a fist.
-His eyes rolled up,
-his head snapped back,
-and he slumped to the ground, twitching.

-Iffy stared in shock.
-He had wiped himself!
-Spies and disappointed lovers did it in sims, but---but this was real life!
-People didn't thread microfine wires through their brains so that they could scramble their memories, not in real life!
-Not in *her* life!

-She looked up.
+"You must be gone," he said urgently.
+"You must be gone and safe, now!"

-Aunt Naggie stood there,
+Aunt Naggie grabbed for his hand.
-shock and disbelief turning to grief on her face.
-Iffy stepped forward and took her hand.
-"Auntie.
-Auntie!
-We need to get out of here."
+"I ain't leavin' you!"
+Then she caught sight of her foster daughter.
 "Iffy?"
 She gaped.
-"What're you---I thought you were down along with that friend o' yours?"
+"What're you---I thought you were down along the docks with that friend o' yours?"

-"I was.
+"I was," she said.
-C'mon,
-we need t' get outta here *now*!"
+"Now c'mon---we need t' get outta here like he says!"
 She tugged on her aunt's arm.
 Aunt Naggie's mouth worked like a fish gasping for water.
 Frightened and exasperated,
-Iffy took one of the mesh shopping bags out of her aunt's unresisting hands, spun her around, and hauled her toward the exit.
+Iffy pulled one of the shopping bags out of her aunt's hands, spun her around, and started hauling her toward the exit.

-The lights overhead came back to life.
-A fallen drone on the concrete in front of them buzzed, righted itself, and rose into the air.
-"Citizens!"
-it shouted.
-"Remain calm!
-There is no cause for alarm!
-This safety notice is brought to you by Volkov's Fish Sauce!"
+She got all of two steps before Aunt Naggie dug in her heels.
+"No,"
+she said flatly.
+"Not without Ignacio."
+She looked back at the dark man, her jaw set.
+"You want me t' go,
+you gotta come too."

+The dark man rolled his eyes.
+"You are a very stubborn woman," he said.
+Even as he spoke he shrugged out of his old uniform jacket, pulled a knit cap from one of its pockets to jam on his head, and grabbed a sample bag filled with small squares of video carpet.
+He handed the squares to Iffy, broke the sides off the box, and tucked its base into one of the wide side pockets on his trousers.
+Slipping his arm through Aunt Naggie's, he smiled and said,
+"Shall we?"

+Iffy fell in behind them as they joined the stream of people heading for the exit.
-Iffy hurried her aunt past racks of bicycles and rolls of microfiber sailcloth, then slowed their pace to match that of the crowd.
+As they passed a rack of bicycles and a stall selling rolls of microfiber sailcloth, a man in front of them asked,
-Lots of other shoppers had apparently decided they were done for the day as well.
-"A thief?"
-the man in front of them asked.
+"Ya pins they trappa thief?"

-"Blue's 'r' sayin' it's somethin' medical," the woman beside him replied, eyes blinking rapidly as she searched the feed re-forming in her yellow-tinted glasses.
+"Net says they's sweepin' fer some kinda sab," the woman beside him replied, eyes blinking rapidly as she searched the feed in her yellow-tinted glasses.

 The man snorted.
-"Bad case o' the runs is my bet," he muttered.
+"Bad case o' someone din't pay off the blues is my bet," he muttered.
 His companion shushed him,
 glancing up meaningfully as a drone buzzed overhead.

-*We're not gonna make it,*
+Iffy's heart sank.
+"What's the good o' runnin'?" she hissed at her aunt.
+"They drones musta seen you."

+Ignacio glanced back.
+"Not if this was doing its job," he said quietly, tapping his trouser pocket.

+But even as he said it,
+the drones above them stopped telling people to stay where they were and try Volkov's Hot Sauce.
+"Citizens!" their voices boomed in unison.
+"We have identified our quarry!
+Your assistance is required!
+Consult your personal devices for further details!"

+Every screen that Iffy could see flickered.
+When their images reformed,
+they showed a younger version of Ignacio, but instead of a knit cap or a Reclamation uniform, he was wearing the Zillions' green and gold.

+Ignacio pulled his arm out of Aunt Naggie's.
+"Keep walking," he ordered,
+slipping the square piece of tech from his pocket into her shopping bag.
+Without waiting for an answer he angled through the crowd toward a cluster of stalls offering animated toys and compact ship-board cooking equipment.

+A pair of Marines stepped out from behind the stall.
+One raised a shock stick
+as the other levelled a tangle gun.
+"Halt!" they said in unison.

-Iffy thought despairingly.
+Iffy thought Ignacio was going to run.
-There was no way the drone hadn't seen her aunt before the dark man crashed them.
-Her only hope was that with so many in the air, the Marines hadn't had time to look at all the video---yet.
-But they would,
-and after what the stranger had done, they'd get a warrant to give the data to a core for analysis and then her aunt would be well and truly baked.
+Instead,
+he raised a hand into the air, clenched it to make a fist, and pressed it against his temple.
+As Aunt Naggie shrieked "no!" his head snapped back and he slumped to the ground.

+Iffy gaped in disbelief.
+He had brainwiped himself!
+Spies and disappointed lovers did it in sims, but---but this was real life!
+People didn't scramble their memories in real life!

+A strangled sound pulled her eyes up away from Marines striding forward to seize the twitching form on the ground.
+Aunt Naggie stared at the fallen man, shock and disbelief on her face.
-Iffy took a deep breath.
+Iffy took her arm.
-One disaster at a time.
-That's what Aunt Naggie always said, and now she needed Iffy instead of the other way around.
-There had to be a way out.
+"Auntie!"
+She pulled her toward the entrance.
+"Auntie,
+we need to get outta here."

-But somehow they were at the exit and through onto the street.
+Somehow they were through the doors and onto the street.
 "C'mon, let's get home,"
-she said.
+Iffy said.
 Aunt Naggie nodded without speaking.
 It was only then that Iffy realized she was crying.